Skip to Main Content

 F 610.667.7056

-Ethan J. Barlieb, a partner of the Firm, concentrates his practice in the areas of ERISA, consumer protection and antitrust litigation.
-Ethan received his law degree, magna cum laude, from the University of Miami School of Law in 2007 and his undergraduate degree from Cornell University in 2003.
+Ethan J. Barlieb, a partner of the Firm, concentrates his practice in the areas of antitrust, privacy and consumer protection litigation.

-Prior to joining Kessler Topaz, Ethan was an associate with Pietragallo Gordon Alfano Bosick & Raspanti, LLP, where he worked on various commercial, securities and employment matters.
-Before that, Ethan served as a law clerk for the Honorable Mitchell S. Goldberg in the U.S. District Court for the Eastern District of Pennsylvania.
+Prior to joining Kessler Topaz, Ethan was an associate a regional law firm, where he worked on various commercial, securities and employment matters.

 Memberships